dadamachines/usbh_midi_samd/README.md

 * libraries/USBHost/src/address.h
 * libraries/USBHost/src/Usb.cpp

+**NOTE: To successfully compile the project don't keep backup files of the original files in the same folder.**

 All of the USBH_MIDI files require trivial renaming changes.

 By the way, the fix described in https://github.com/arduino/ArduinoCore-samd/issues/271 is included.